We’re doing everything to make sure our call centres run smoothly, with all our teams working from home to support our customers.

 Smart meter installation

-Current Government guidance for restrictions for the period 5th November to 2nd December mean that our smart meter installation appointments can continue.
+Outside Scotland, current Government guidance for restrictions mean that our smart meter installation appointments can continue.

 So we're still making new bookings, and will continue to carry out smart meter installation appointments during this period.

 Within Scotland, we’re not accepting bookings in the near future.
 If you already have an appointment booked, we’re regularly reviewing whether appointments can go ahead.
 We may need to cancel your appointment and reschedule it for a future time - if that is the case, we’ll contact you to let you know.

 Our engineers will follow strict safety rules during their visit.
 They’ll wear full protective gear, wipe down all surfaces, and carry out all work while adhering to the Government’s guidelines on social distancing.

 If anyone in your family has symptoms of coronavirus, or if you're on a Government shielding list, please let us know.
 We’ll postpone your appointment for you until it's safe to continue.